David LaChapelle: Early life

-Beginning to photography
+Photography beginnings

 Early fine-art photography

 LaChapelle was affiliated in the 1980s with 303 Gallery which also exhibited artists such as Doug Aitken.
 After people from Interview magazine saw his work exhibited, LaChapelle was offered work with the magazine.
 When LaChapelle was 17 years old, he met Andy Warhol, who hired him as a photographer for Interview while he was still in high school.
 Warhol reportedly told LaChapelle "Do whatever you want.
 Just make sure everybody looks good."
 LaChapelle's images subsequently appeared on the covers and pages of magazines such as Details, GQ, i-D, The New York Times Magazine, Rolling Stone, The Face, Vanity Fair, Vogue Italia, and Vogue Paris.

-LaChapelle's work has been called "meticulously created in a high-gloss, color-popping, hyper-realistic style", and his photos are known to, "crackle with subversive – or at least hilarious – ideas, rude energy and laughter.
+LaChapelle's work has been called "meticulously created in a high-gloss, color-popping, hyper-realistic style", and his photos are known to "crackle with subversive – or at least hilarious – ideas, rude energy and laughter.
 They are full of juicy life."
 In 1995 David LaChapelle shot the famous 'kissing sailors' advertisement for Diesel.
 It was staged at the peace celebration of World War II and became one of the first public advertisements showing a gay or lesbian couple kissing.
-Much of its controversy was due it being published at the height of the "Don't ask, don't tell" debates in United States, which had led to the U.S. government to ban openly gay, lesbian, or bisexual persons from military service.
+Much of its controversy was due to it being published at the height of the "Don't ask, don't tell" debates in United States, which had led to the U.S. government to ban openly gay, lesbian, or bisexual persons from military service.
 In a long article published by frieze in 1996, the advertisement was credited for its "overarching tone of heavy-handed humor and sarcasm".
-In September 2011, when the "Don't ask, don't tell" law was finally removed by President Barack Obama, Renzo Rosso, the founder and president of Diesel, who originally had approved and pushed for the advertisement, said "16 years ago people wouldn't stop complaining about this ad.
+In September 2011, when the "Don't ask, don't tell" law was finally removed by President Barack Obama, Renzo Rosso, the founder and president of Diesel who originally had approved and pushed for the advertisement, said "16 years ago people wouldn't stop complaining about this ad.
 Now it's finally accepted legally."